InterSIS/django-rest-serializer-field-permissions/README.md

 django-rest-serializer-field-permissions
 =============

-Add permission classes to your serializer fields that look like this:
+Add field-by-field permission classes to your serializer fields that look like this:

 ```
   class PersonSerializer(FieldPermissionSerializerMixin, LookupModelSerializer):

+      // Only allow authenticated users to retrieve family and given names
       family_names = serializers.CharField(permission_classes=(IsAuthenticated(), ))
       given_names = serializers.CharField(permission_classes=(IsAuthenticated(), ))

+      // Allow all users to retrieve nick name
+      nick_name = serializers.CharField(permission_classes=(AllowAll(), ))

 ```

-This package is **unstable**.
-It is in **alpha**.
-Test coverage is **incomplete**.
-It basically works for me.

-I am actively working towards a beta release.
+Define your own permission classes as a function of any request variable.

 Installation
 ===============